cx-language/cx/docs/book/low-level-programming.md

 }
 ```

-C struct fields are accessed with `.`, just like C* struct fields.
+C struct fields are accessed with `.`, just like cx struct fields.
-A C* function can be passed where a C function pointer is expected:
+A cx function can be passed where a C function pointer is expected:

 ```cs
 import "stdlib.h";